shravannambiar/Home-Automation/README.md

 Then note down the password of buletooth module (it is usually 0000 or 1234).
 ```
 Lets start connecting the hardwares together.
-There are analog and digital ports in Ardino.
+There are analog and digital ports in Ardino.<br>
 Annotation A1,A2,A3 means that I am referring to the 1st,2nd,3rd signal of the Analog signal.